 Regatta Public Rooms

-You might not exactly gasp the first time you enter Regatta's main lobby, but most people want to -- at least those who are not familiar with these small ships and their consistent decor.
+You might not exactly gasp the first time you enter Regatta's main lobby on Deck 4, but most people want to -- at least those who aren't familiar with these small ships and their consistent decor.
 Some people equate the central staircase with a Titanic replica; I prefer to think of it as Tara-like, since I expect to see Vivien Leigh flouncing down to greet Clark Gable at the bottom.
 Though in reality, you'll most likely be flouncing down the steps to ask questions at the reception, shore excursions or concierge desks located there.
 The medical center is also on this deck.

-The ambience in Regatta's public rooms is clubby, elegant, comfortable, familiar; you feel as though you're in a country manor house that you've visited before.
-Plush furnishings and Oriental carpets of red, gold, blue and yellow are framed by the burled walnut of the walls, the ornamental sconces and the painted ceiling frescoes.
-Several of the rooms have faux fireplaces, including the beautiful, comfortable library perched over the pool; Martini's Bar on the indoor promenade and the Grand Bar at the entrance to the dining room.
-During the first few rainy and windy days of our Baltic sojourn, many passengers wished the fires weren't so “faux;” we pictured ourselves snuggled into the deep, comfortable chairs and sofas, in front of a crackling fire, with big mugs of cocoa.
+The ambience in Regatta's public rooms is clubby, elegant, comfortable and familiar; you feel as though you're in a country manor house that you've visited before.
+Plush furnishings and Oriental carpets of red, gold, blue and yellow are framed by the burled walnut of the walls, ornamental sconces and painted ceiling frescoes.
+Several of the rooms have faux fireplaces, including the beautiful, comfortable library perched over the pool; Martinis, the bar by the casino; and the Grand Bar at the entrance to the dining room.

-Next to the Internet center is a small card room that saw plenty of bridge play on our 14-day cruise.
+Next to the Internet center is a small card room where people like to play Bridge.

-The ship's boutiques offer an array of logo items, perfumes and other duty-free goods, as well as regional tchotchkes that reflect the cruise's itinerary.
-Park West's art pieces are scattered about during days that have art auctions; on our cruise, they were extremely limited because they have to be conducted on sea days.
-We had two of those and, thus, two auctions.
+The ship's boutiques on Deck 5 offer an array of logo items, perfumes and other duty-free goods, as well as regional tchotchkes that reflect the cruise's itinerary.

 Regatta Spa & Fitness

 Regatta has one of the prettiest -- albeit smallest -- spa facilities afloat.
-All the way forward on the pool deck, it's cool and quiet and relaxing without having to resort to a lot of gimmickry such as secret gardens and the like.
-The spa treatments are provided courtesy of Mandara, the wholly-owned subsidiary of Steiner Leisure -- purveyor of most spa services in the maritime world.
-Treatments run the gamut from hot stone and Swedish massages to wraps and (my favorite) the Frangipani -- a head, neck and shoulders massage and scalp treatment (also one of the most reasonable at $27).
+All the way forward on the pool deck, The Canyon Ranch SpaClub is cool, quiet and relaxing without a lot of gimmickry.
+Treatments run the gamut from hot stone and aromatherapy massages to wraps and scrubs, waxing, facials, mani-pedis, hair cutting and styling, and reiki.

 At the very bow of the ship is a large and lovely thalassotherapy pool, filled with seawater and providing a strong swirl to ease your aches and pains.
 It's reserved for free use by occupants of Concierge-level cabins and higher, as well as for those who purchase spa treatments.
 You can also buy a day pass for $25 or multi-day passes at a discount ($60 for three days, $100 for five days or $175 for 10 days).